 Making buttermilk pancakes from scratch shouldn't be intimidating.
 If you are using a pancake mix you still need at least 3 or 4 ingredients, so why not add a few extra and make mouth watering perfect pancakes!

-- Heat up your buttermilk and milk, just under 1 minute in the microwave will do the trick
+Heat up your buttermilk and milk, just under 1 minute in the microwave.

 What can I make with my extra buttermilk?